-The legendary breadfruit plant or ‘uru, the coconut, the dozens of varieties of bananas including the incomparable orange plantain banana or fe’i, the various root vegetables such as the taro, the tarua, the ufi or even the ‘umara make up the basis of island cuisine.
-Papayas, mangos, pineapples, watermelon, grapefruit, limes with a pod of vanilla are used to prepare tasty deserts when dining in The Islands of Tahiti.
+The legendary breadfruit plant or ‘uru, the coconut, the dozens of varieties of bananas including the incomparable orange plantain banana or fe’i, the various root vegetables such as the taro, the tarua, the ufi, and the ‘umara make up the basis of island cuisine.
+Sweet potatoes and taro leaves are often used in soups and stews or served as a side dish.

-There are even specialized tours that let you discover the flavors of the islands on picnics organized on beaches or on a motu (islet).
+There are even specialized tours that let you discover the flavors of The Islands of Tahiti on picnics organized on beaches or on a motu (islet).
 These tours are an opportunity to taste freshly caught fish, such as the tasty ume, the Long Nose Emperor fish of the lagoons and the little jacks.

 Cut the fish into small pieces and soak it in seawater or salt water for 5 minutes.
 In a salad bowl, put diced tomatoes and cucumbers, thinly sliced onion, cut green onion and chopped parsley.
 Add lemon juice, salt and pepper and let soak for a few minutes.
 Drain the fish, add to the bowl and mix well with other ingredients.
 Add the coconut milk at the last minute.
+Serves six.

 Cook the fāfā leaves for one hour in boiling salted water.
 Drain well.
 Cut the chicken breasts into small pieces.
 Peel and thinly slice the onion and ginger.
 Add the chicken and cook in oil for 10 minutes.
 Add the fāfā and lime juice.
 Mix well and let simmer for one hour.
 Add the coconut milk before serving.
+Serves six.

 Peel the bananas and cook them in a little water.
 When they are done, drain and puree them.
 Mix 2 bowls of bananas with a bowl of starch and 50g of sugar.
 Place this mixture in a lightly oiled banana leaf.
 Cook in a medium hot oven for 30 to 40 minutes.
 Add the coconut milk just before serving.